Dell-Networking/PoC-OpenLADP-plus-DES/README.md

 - Requires `memberOf` overlay in OpenLDAP
 - Uses full DNs instead of just usernames

+Please note that current DES LDAP AD authentication is not able to use ``memberOf`` and ``member`` approach, it is showed here for completeness purposes only.
+This is why attribute and ObjectClass mapping is important for AD environements.

 ### Attribute Mapping

 | DES Attribute | AD Attribute |